Primary Care Sports Medicine Fellowship Program

 Orthopaedic Sports Core/Indications: this weekly meeting is collaborative between Primary Care Sports Medicine, Orthopaedic Sports Surgery and MSK Radiology.
 Challenging musculoskeletal cases are presented at the Ortho Sports Indications conference, coordinated with imaging findings.
 Didactic lectures are also presented during these meetings, followed by a journal article review and discussion.

 UCSF Department of Orthopaedic Surgery Grand Rounds: these occur weekly and include varying topics in Orthopaedic Surgery with invited speakers from UCSF and other institutions.
-There are also lecture focused on faculty development and diversity, equity, and inclusion.
+There are also lectures focused on faculty development.
 The fellow is expected to attend lectures on relevant topic areas.

 Research Meeting: each month the fellow can attend the sports research meeting where faculty, fellows and research assistants present their research projects to the group.
 This is a great way for the fellow receive feedback/support for their academic projects.